aidkose/aidkose-jungle-cook/README.md

 Misc.
 Notes - Alerts fire when you create an account, login, sign out, create a recipe, and edit a recipe.

-GitHub changes.
+GitHub changes:
 Hello Peyton, I wanted to let you know that this GitHub repo is actually different than the one I originally started with, so it doesn't have all of the commits I made up until now.
 I started using a cloud drive service so I could work on my projects and have them saved while I'm on the go.
 If you would like to see both repos, I can do that, but this one is the up to date repo.
 Sorry if this is confusing, but rather than figure out how to link repos, I just decided to make a new one.